template<typename T>

 the input array can be overwritten with intermediate data, but otherwise will be left intact.

-is a real scalar that the output values are multiplied by.
-It is typically set to 1/size
+scale is a real scalar that the output values are multiplied by.
+It is typically set to 1/size for

 the inverse transform, and 1 for the forward transform.